 One year on from Blue Planet 2, shocked by apocalyptic imagery and endless reporting, the world has woken up to the horrors of plastic pollution.
 Businesses and Government are queuing up to announce measures to tackle the problem.
 The action taken should be applauded, but has the drive against single-use plastic diverted us from the bigger problems causing our environment crisis?
-Is it time businesses to stand up against oversimplified reporting on plastics?
+Is it time for businesses to stand up against oversimplified reporting on plastics?

 In an event chaired by Golin’s Head of Corporate Strategy Nick Bishop, we put these issues to an expert sustainability and communications panel made up of Clara Biu (Head of PR at Just Eat), Gavin Warner (Head of Sustainable Business at Unilever) and Victoria Brophy (Executive Director at Golin).